Niall Horan: Advocacy

 In 2010, Horan canvassed for the Labour Party.

-As a former member of One Direction, Horan was involved in the Action 1D campaign that "aims to end extreme poverty, tackle inequality and slow down climate change with the help of their millions of fans".
-The band also supported Comic Relief.
+As a member of One Direction, Horan supported Comic Relief in 2013, and was involved in the Action 1D campaign, launched in 2015 "to end extreme poverty, tackle inequality and slow down climate change with the help of their millions of fans".

 In May 2014, Horan hosted the Charity Football Challenge at Leicester City's King Power Stadium to raise money for Irish Autism Action.
-The celebrity football match had 10,000 spectators and raised about £300,000 for the charity.
-In 2016, Horan continued to support Irish Autism Action by creating limited edition T-shirts.
+The celebrity football match had 10,000 spectators and raised about £300,000.

+In 2016, Horan continued to support Irish Autism Action by creating limited-edition T-shirts.
 Horan was a part of the Soccer Aid 2016 and 2019 star lineup to raise funds for UNICEF to benefit children around the world.
+Horan has been involved with the Drive, Chip, and Putt initiative that encourages and supports young golfers.
+He has also said he wants to increase female participation in golf and add support and promotion for women golfers.
+Since 2016, his golf management agency and Justin Rose has put together fundraising shows called "Horan & Rose" to benefit Cancer Research UK and The Black Heart Foundation.
 In 2017, Horan received an Arnie Award for his work with charities.

-Horan has been actively involved with the Drive, Chip, and Putt initiative that encourages and supports the younger generation of golfers.
-He has also spoken about his desire to grow female participation in golf as well as wanting more support and promotion for women golfers, stating "golf is seen as a rich man's sport" and "we need more teenage girls involved".
-Since 2016, his management company and Justin Rose has put together fundraising shows called "Horan & Rose" to benefit Cancer Research UK and The Black Heart Foundation.

-He has expressed his support for the Repeal of the Eighth Amendment and the Black Lives Matter movement.
+Horan has expressed his support for the Repeal of the Eighth Amendment and the Black Lives Matter movement.

-On November 7, 2020, Horan played a special live-streamed concert at the Royal Albert Hall to support his touring crew and We Need Crew during the COVID-19 pandemic.
+On 7 November 2020, Horan played a special live-streamed concert at the Royal Albert Hall to support his touring crew and We Need Crew during the COVID-19 pandemic.

-In 2023, he performed at the White House for Joe Biden and Leo Varadkar's St. Patrick’s Day Celebration.